mlab-lattice/lattice/docs/api/api-doc-generation.md

 To generate lattice api docs, you need to install the following tools first:

+1- Install golang (if you don't have it already) and add $GOPATH/bin to $PATH

-1- https://github.com/swaggo/swag: Converts Go annotations to swagger.
+2- Install https://github.com/swaggo/swag: Converts Go annotations to swagger.

 ``$ go get -u github.com/swaggo/swag/cmd/swag``

+3- Make sure that `swag` is available in your $PATH.
+Run `swag --help`.

-2- https://github.com/Mermade/widdershins: Generates slate docs from swagger.
+4- Install https://github.com/Mermade/widdershins: Generates slate docs from swagger.

 ``$ npm install -g widdershins``

+5- Install ruby (if you don't have it already)

+``
+$ brew update
+$ brew install ruby
+``

-3- https://bundler.io/ to be used to run middleman which will create static pages
+6- https://bundler.io/ to be used to run middleman which will create static pages

 ``$ gem install bundler``